argonautproject/data-query/pages/_includes/argo-vitalsigns-intro.md

 **Profile specific implementation guidance:**

-* This table represents a minimum set of vital sign concepts, the required LOINC codes, and UCUM units of measure codes used for representing vitals signs observations.
+* This table represents a minimum set of vital sign concepts, the required LOINC codes, and UCUM units of measure codes used for representing vitals signs observations (See the [General Guidance Section] for further guidance on using UCUM).
 These are [extensible] bindings and require that when a system support of any of these vital signs concepts, they must represent them using these codes.
 In addition, if you have a blood pressure observation, you must have both a systolic and a diastolic component, though one or both may have dataAbsentReason instead of a value.

 * Alternate codes may be provided in addition to the standard LOINC and UCUM codes defined here.
 For exsample, if a more specific code is recorded (method specific LOINC Codes, SNOMED CT concepts, system specific codes), both code listed below and the more specific code must be sent.
 The examples illustrate using other codes as translations.